Greylag goose: In human culture

+Geese are important to multiple culinary traditions.
+The meat, liver and other organs, fat, skin and blood are used culinarily in various cuisines.

-The greylag was once revered across Eurasia.
+The greylag goose was once revered across Eurasia.
 It was linked with the goddess of healing, Gula, a forerunner of the Sumerian fertility goddess Ishtar, in the cities of the Tigris-Euphrates delta over 5,000 years ago.
 In Ancient Egypt, geese symbolised the sun god Ra.
 In Ancient Greece and Rome, they were associated with the goddess of love, Aphrodite, and goose fat was used as an aphrodisiac.
-Since they were sacred birds, they were kept on Rome's Capitoline Hill, from where they raised the alarm when the Gauls attacked in 390 BC.
+Since they were sacred birds, they were kept on Rome's Capitoline Hill, from where they raised the alarm when the Gauls attacked in 390 BCE.

 The goose's role in fertility survives in modern British tradition in the nursery rhyme Goosey Goosey Gander, which preserves its sexual overtones ("And in my lady's chamber"), while "to goose" still has a sexual meaning.
 The tradition of pulling a wishbone derives from the tradition of eating a roast goose at Michaelmas, where the goose bone was once believed to have the powers of an oracle.
 For that festival, in Thomas Bewick's time, geese were driven in thousand-strong flocks on foot from farms all over the East of England to London's Cheapside market, covering some 8 or 9 mi per day.
 Some farmers painted the geese's feet with tar and sand to protect them from road wear as they walked.

-Greylag geese were domesticated by at least 1360 BC, when images of domesticated birds resembling the eastern race, Anser anser rubirostris (which like modern farmyard geese, but unlike western greylags, have a pink beak) were painted in Ancient Egypt.
+Greylag geese were domesticated by at least 1360 BCE, when images of domesticated birds resembling the eastern subspecies Anser anser rubirostris (which like many modern farmyard geese, but unlike western greylags, have a pink beak) were painted in Ancient Egypt.
 Goose feathers were used as quill pens, the best being the primary feathers of the left-wing, whose "curvature bent away from the eyes of right-handed writers".
 The feathers also served to fletch arrows.
 In ethology, the greylag goose was the subject of Konrad Lorenz's pioneering studies of imprinting behaviour.